Persecution of Christians: Current situation (1989 to the present)

 Numbers are affected by several important factors, for example, population distribution is a factor.
 The United States submits an annual report on religious freedom and persecution to the Congress which recognizes restrictions on religious freedom, ranging from low to very high, in three-quarters of the world's countries including the United States.
-In approximatrly one quarter of the world's countries, there are high and very high restrictions and oppression, and some of those countries, such as China and India, Indonesia and Pakistan are among those with the highest populations.
-About three-quarters of the world's population live in the most oppressive countries in the world.
+In approximately one quarter of the world's countries, there are high and very high restrictions and oppression, and some of those countries, such as China and India, Indonesia and Pakistan are among those with the highest populations.

 Numbers of martyrs are especially difficult to accurately identify, because religious persecution often occurs in conjunction with wider conflicts.
 This fact complicates the identification of acts of persecution because they may be politically rather than religiously motivated.
 For example, the U.S. Department of State identified 1.4 million Christians in Iraq in 1991 when the Gulf War began.
 By 2010, the number of Christians dropped to 700,000 and by 2011 it was estimated that there were between 450,000 and 200,000 Christians left in Iraq.
 During that period, actions against Christians included the burning and bombing of churches, the bombing of Christian owned businesses and homes, kidnapping, murder, demands for protection money, and anti-Christian rhetoric in the media with those responsible saying that they wanted to rid the country of its Christians.

+In 2025 the Vatican published a list of over 1600 people who it says were killed for their Christian faith since the year 2000.
+The list was made public during the Jubilee of the Martyrs, as part of the Catholic Church's 2025 Jubilee of Hope, in a ceremony presided by Pope Leo XIV, who said.
+"During this Jubilee Year, we celebrate the hope of these courageous witnesses of the faith.
+It is a hope filled with immortality because their martyrdom continues to spread the Gospel in a world marked by hatred, violence and war; it is a hope filled with immortality because, even though they have been killed in body, no one can silence their voice or erase the love they have shown; it is a hope filled with immortality because their witness lives on as a prophecy of the victory of good over evil.”

+The list resulted from extensive research and included people from all confessions recognised as Christian by the Catholic Church, and not just Catholic victims of martyrdom.